Misinformation: Research

 Much research on how to correct misinformation has focused on fact-checking.
 However, this can be challenging because the information deficit model does not necessarily apply well to beliefs in misinformation.
 Various researchers have also investigated what makes people susceptible to misinformation.
 People may be more prone to believe misinformation because they are emotionally connected to what they are listening to or are reading.
 Social media has made information readily available to society at anytime, and it connects vast groups of people along with their information at one time.
 Advances in technology have impacted the way people communicate information and the way misinformation is spread.
-Today, social media platforms are a very popular way of receiving information and staying up to date, with over 50% of people relying on them.
+Today, social media platforms are popular sites for news consumption, with over 50% of US adults reporting them as one method of their news consumption.

 Causes

 Factors that contribute to beliefs in misinformation are an ongoing subject of study.
 According to Scheufele and Krause, misinformation belief has roots at the individual, group and societal levels.
 At the individual level, individuals have varying levels of skill in recognizing mis- or dis-information and may be predisposed to certain misinformation beliefs due to other personal beliefs, motivations, or emotions.
 However, evidence for the hypotheses that believers in misinformation use more cognitive heuristics and less effortful processing of information have produced mixed results.
 At the group level, in-group bias and a tendency to associate with like-minded or similar people can produce echo chambers and information silos that can create and reinforce misinformation beliefs.
 At the societal level, public figures like politicians and celebrities can disproportionately influence public opinions, as can mass media outlets.
 In addition, societal trends like political polarization, economic inequalities, declining trust in science, and changing perceptions of authority contribute to the impact of misinformation.

 Disinformation has evolved and grown over the years, with the advent of online platforms, which facilitate the speed of transmission.
 Research indicates there is evidence to demonstrate that misinformation circulates at a faster rate than accurate facts, and to some degree due to the emotional and sensationalized presentation of the lie.
-Social media ease of sharing simply makes the problem worse, making there be the prevalence of believing false stories even after they are debunked.
-It causes political polarization, public misconceptions, and weakening trust in traditional media.
+Social media structures, which have been leveraged by politicians and news media for political and economic ends, have exacerbated the prevalence of misinformation.